nonameden/sample_rss_reader/README.md

-# sample_rss_reader
+# Auckland Flutter Meetup example

-A new Flutter project.
+The sample RSS Reader demoed in the last Auckland Flutter Meetup.

 ## Getting Started

-For help getting started with Flutter, view our online [documentation](https://flutter.io/).
+To started with Flutter, check the official [documentation](https://flutter.io/).